cyber-physical-systems-group/pydentification/pydentification/data/README.md

 Data modules are utils based on lightning data modules.
 They are used for loading data and can be extended for preprocessing.
 Implemented datamodules are:
-* `CsvDataModule` - for loading data from csv files
+* `SimulationDataModule` - for loading data from datasets meant for simulation modelling
-* `PredictionDataModule` - for loading data from prediction datasets with dynamically changed autoregression window size
+* `PredictionDataModule` - for loading data from datasets meant for system prediction with ability to dynamically change autoregression window size

-### CSV Data Module
+### Simulation DataModule

 Simulation and prediction support for CSV based datasets.
 It uses `generate_time_series_windows` and pandas for loading data.
 It is recommended to use this module for small datasets.